stratum/stratum/README.md

 # Development environment

 We provide a script to create a Docker development environment for Stratum.
-Run `setup_dev_env.sh -h` for more information.
-Typical usage looks like this:

-    ./setup_dev_env.sh --pull --mount-ssh --git-name <name> --git-email <email>
+To start the container, run the following in your `stratum` directory:

+    ./setup_dev_env.sh

 The script will build a Docker image using Dockerfile.dev and run a bash session in it.
 This directory will be mounted in the Docker image and you will be able to run git, edit code, and build Stratum / run tests using Bazel.

+For more information, you can see a complete list of arguments by running:
+`setup_dev_env.sh -h`

 If you are using Docker on Linux, make sure that you can use Docker as a non-root user, otherwise you will not be able to run setup_dev_env.sh: